 Room on the Broom

 A beloved classic that (in my opinion) is a must for any Halloween collection.
-Pair with this activity from Days with Grey for extra fun.
+We read this over and over every year.

 The Haunted Ghoul Bus